doki-theme/doki-theme-jetbrains/README.md

 ![Custom sticker](./assets/readmeAssets/custom_sticker.gif)

+**Ignore Scaling** allows you to bypass automatic application up-scaling, in order to display the sticker in its true dimensions.

 #### Save Positioning

 Any stickers that are allowed to be positioned (all small stickers are positionable), allows you to save the relative position in a certain type of window.
 Just by `double-clicking` the sticker, stickers for that type of window will be saved for later use.